danjohnson95/cli-traffic/README.md

 ## Configuration

 You'll need to specify the details about your commute in the configuration file.
-There's an example config file in this repo - `config.example.json`.
+There's an example config file in this repo - `config.example.php`.

-Just rename that file to `config.json` and fill in the required details.
+Just rename that file to `config.php` and fill in the required details.

 ## Usage